No. 228 Squadron RAF: Second World War

-When the Second World War began the squadron was at Alexandria in Egypt.
-The squadron immediately returned to Pembroke Dock and sent detachments to RAF Invergordon and RAF Sullom Voe.
+When the Second World War began the squadron was at RAF Alexandria in Egypt.
+The squadron immediately returned to Pembroke Dock and sent detachments to RAF Invergordon, in Ross and Cromarty, Scotland and RAF Sullom Voe in the Shetland Isles of Scotland.
 In June 1940 the squadron returned to Egypt following Italy's declaration of war on Britain.
-In June 1941 the squadron moved to Gambia, West Africa, returning in August 1941 to Pembroke Dock and then RAF Stranraer to be re-equipped.
-In March 1942 at RAF Oban, the squadron became operational again, moving to RAF Lough Erne in December 1942 and then back to Pembroke Dock in May 1943, where it remained until disbanding on 4 June 1945.
+In June 1941 the squadron moved to Gambia, West Africa, returning in August 1941 to Pembroke Dock and then RAF Stranraer, in Dumfries and Galloway, Scotland, to be re-equipped.
+In March 1942 at RAF Oban in Argyll and Bute, Scotland, the squadron became operational again, moving to RAF Lough Erne, in County Fermanagh, Northern Ireland, in December 1942 and then back to Pembroke Dock in May 1943, where it remained until disbanding on 4 June 1945.

 On Liberators

 On 1 June 1946 the squadron reformed at RAF St Eval when No. 224Y Squadron was renumbered.
 The squadron was equipped with Consolidated Liberators GR.6 and GR.8s and performed passenger and freight services with the Liberators to Ireland, Gibraltar, the Azores and Morocco, but also had reconnaissance, air-sea rescue and meteorological tasks.

 It disbanded on 30 September 1946 at RAF St Eval.